Haseena200/Sales-Performance-Dashboard/README.md

 ## Description
 - This project is an interactive Sales Performance Dashboard built in Microsoft Excel.
 It is designed to help stakeholders analyze and monitor sales trends, performance metrics, and regional distributions in a visually engaging and user-friendly way.

-##  Project Features ## Dashboard Components
+##  Project Features
-📈 Monthly Sales Trend – Line chart showing month-wise sales variation.
+- Monthly Sales Trend – Line chart showing month-wise sales variation.
 - Sales by Product Category – Pie chart highlighting category contribution to total revenue.
 - Products by Sales (Customer-wise) – Vertical bar chart showing revenue per customer.
 - Interactive Sales by Salesperson & Region – Horizontal bar chart broken down by salesperson.